 Drivers for Transitioning to a Smart Factory

 - Customer demand and expectations – these constantly evolve, with one major current trend being mass customisation.
-Market factors that increase or decrease demand unexpectedly and/or in short periods of time are also a factor.
+Market factors that increase or decrease demand unexpectedly and/or in short periods of time are also factors.

-- Agility and flexibility – i.e. ensuring your business is in a position to take advantage of the new opportunities that Industry 4.0 and Smart Manufacturing presents.
+- Agility and flexibility – i.e., ensuring your business is in a position to take advantage of the new opportunities that Industry 4.0 and Smart Manufacturing technologies present.

 - Productivity and improving OEE – the constant push to improve performance and efficiency, particularly in the face of increasing demands.

-- Availability of skills and resources – many businesses in a range of industries struggle to recruit and retain the operatives and technicians they need so are looking to technology as the solution.
+- Availability of skills and resources – many businesses in a range of industries struggle to recruit and retain the operatives and technicians they need, so they are looking to technology as the solution.

-- Compliance – additional compliance requirements on manufacturers, particularly in highly regulated sectors like pharmaceuticals and medical device manufacturing, resulting in a push for innovative solutions.
-Some of this comes from regulators, but manufacturers striving to keep the costs of compliance under control is also a factor.
+- Compliance – additional compliance requirements on manufacturers, particularly in highly regulated sectors like pharmaceuticals and medical device manufacturing, results in a push for innovative solutions.
+Some of this comes from regulators, but manufacturers striving to keep compliance costs under control are also a factor.

-- Business opportunities – Smart Manufacturing technologies have the potential to transform businesses, creating opportunities in new markets, product development, business model innovation and more.
+- Business opportunities – Smart Manufacturing technologies have the potential to transform businesses, creating opportunities in new markets, product development opportunities, business model innovation, and more.